Publications

 • Weber, Natalie.
 2021.
 Blackfoot Words.
 Version 1.1 (2022-07-11).
 A database of lexical forms from legacy language documentation materials.

-Part of this research investigates variation within and across Blackfoot dialects.
+Part of my research investigates variation within and across Blackfoot dialects.

 • Weber, Natalie.
 2023.
 How much variation within one dialect?
 Non-permanent consonants in Káínai Blackfoot.
 Paper, 8th International Conference on Language Documentation and Conservation [ICLDC 8].
 University of Hawai’i (virtual), Manoa, Mar 5, 2023 (virtual). [captioned video]